-- (a) any material capable of causing injury to any person or animal unless it is sufficiently contained to prevent injury; - (b) any material capable of causing damage to an approved container or likely to shatter in the course of collection unless it is sufficiently contained to prevent damage to the approved container or to prevent injury; - (c) any material that may endanger any person, animal or vehicle that may come into contact with it prior to, during or following collection, transportation or disposal; - (d) any liquid or any viscous fluid; - (e) any radioactive wastes, excluding domestic smoke detectors; - (f) any used oil and lead-acid batteries; - (g) any hazardous waste; - (h) medical waste (as defined in New Zealand Standard 4304:2002 Management of Healthcare Waste); - (i) any material prohibited by Council under clause 420920.
+- a. any material capable of causing injury to any person or animal unless it is sufficiently contained to prevent injury - any material capable of causing damage to an approved container or likely to shatter in the course of collection unless it is sufficiently contained to prevent damage to the approved container or to prevent injury - c. any material that may endanger any person, animal or vehicle that may come into contact with it prior to, during or following collection, transportation or disposal - d. any liquid or any viscous fluid - e. any radioactive wastes, excluding domestic smoke detectors - f. any used oil and lead-acid batteries - g. any hazardous waste i. any material prohibited by Council under clause 21.